omar562/schoolida/README.md

 #### batch upload

 Schoolida has a large number of studnets.
 It's difficult for the principal to fill a form and add students.
-Therefore, the principal should be able to upload a csv sheet with needed information to add students
+Therefore, the principal should be able to upload a csv sheet with needed information (see student properties above) to add students

 ### Floors